corneliajohnson/Renters-View/README.md

 ## Renters View

+#### Setup
+In your terminal type: cd renters-view/api then type: json-server -p 8088 -w database.json
+Run NPM install.
+Run NPM start.
+(This will open a React webpage of the app)

 ### What problem does your capstone address?

 Improve the landlord/tenant experience and relationship.
 The application will give both parties a direct line of communication and the platform to share needed information.